kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

   * `onMemberOpen(memberId)`: Is called when another member (not the worker running this study) opened a group channel.
 It gets the group member ID as a parameter.
   * `onMemberLeave(memberId)`: Is called when another member (not the worker running his study) left the group.
 It gets the group member ID as a parameter.
   * `onMemberClose(memberId)`: Is called when another member (not the worker running this study) closed his group channel.
 It gets the group member ID as a parameter.
-  * `onGroupSession(path)`: Is called every time the Group Session changes on the JATOS server side.
-It gets the JSON pointer path to the changed field in the Group Session as a parameter.
+  * `onGroupSession(path, op)`: Is called every time the Group Session changes on the JATOS server side.
+It gets two parameters (before v3.3.1 only one): 1) JSON pointer path to the changed field in the Group Session as a parameter, and 2) JSON patch operation.
   * `onUpdate()`: Combines several other callbacks.
 It's called if one of the following is called: `onMemberJoin`, `onMemberOpen`, `onMemberLeave`, `onMemberClose`, or `onGroupSession`.
 * _@return {jQuery.deferred.promise}_